Noroff-FEU-Assignments/cross-course-project-anneandersen92/README.md

 ## Description

-Rainydays is an interactive and dynamic web shop developed by me throughout my first year of the Front-end Development program at Noroff.
+[Rainydays](https://rainydays-andersen.netlify.app/) is a web shop developed by me throughout my first year of the Front-end Development program at Noroff.
 The site has advanced in line with the course progression.
-By using HTML, CSS, JavaScript and headless WordPress I have created a functional and responsive web shop with a tidy and modern design.
+By using HTML, CSS, JavaScript and headless WordPress I have created an interactive and dynamic web shop, with a responsive, tidy, and modern design.

 Key features includes:
 - a home page with a 'bestsellers' section displaying products in a carousel